 - File Type: The file type drop-down menu determines what type of file will be created.
 The default is PSD, which maintains layers.
-You can also select JPG or TIFF if you prefer those formats and are not concerned about maintaining layers.
-The last option is same as source, which maintains the file type of the original file, except for Lightroom raw files, which are saved as PSDs. - Color Space: Sets the working color space; Adobe RGB, sRGB or ProPhoto RGB. - Bit Depth: Sets the file bit depth, either 8-bit or 16-bit per pixel. - Resolution: The resolution drop-down menu determines the resolution of the file. - Stack with Original: When enabled, the new image is stacked with the original image. - Use Original for Single PSDs: When enabled, if you select a single PSD file, it will be edited directly, rather than having a copy made.
+You can also select ON1's Smart Photo format to preserve re-re-editability from within Lightroom, and JPG or TIFF if you prefer those formats.
+The last option is same as source, which maintains the file type of the original file, except for Lightroom raw files, which are saved as PSDs. - Color Space: Sets the working color space; Adobe RGB, sRGB or ProPhoto RGB. - Bit Depth: Sets the file bit depth, either 8-bit or 16-bit per pixel. - Resolution: The resolution drop-down menu determines the resolution of the file. - Stack with Original: When enabled, the new image is stacked with the original image. - Use Original for Single PSDs: When enabled, if you select a single PSD file, it will be edited directly, rather than having a copy made. - Ask Every Time: Presents these export options whenever you chose an item from the Plug-In Extras submenu.
+Turning this option off will bypass the file-export window, using the options in the Plug-In Preferences window every time.